Namrah-99/DSA-in-JS/data-structures/details/strings/general.md

 - Loop iterates through each character in the string.
 - If the current character matches char, its index is returned.
 - If the loop completes without finding a match, -1 is returned.

+### Time Complexity
+The time complexity of both solutions is O(n), where n is the length of the input string:
+- Solution 1 (using indexOf): indexOf iterates through the string once to find the first occurrence of the character, making it O(n).
+- Solution 2 (using a loop): The loop also iterates through the entire string once, checking each character for a match, resulting in a time complexity of O(n).

 </p>
 </details>